philip-mueller/lovt/README.md

     python src/scripts/run_training.py +experiment=ConVIRT_30

+#### CLIP
+CLIP is pre-trained using our LoVT code but with a different experiment config.
+To train the CLIP model on 100% of the data with the same setting as in our paper call:

+    python src/scripts/run_training.py +experiment=CLIP_100

+To train it on 30% of the data call:

+    python src/scripts/run_training.py +experiment=CLIP_30

 ## Evaluation
 ### LoVT or ConVIRT
-To evaluate LoVT or ConVIRT model or models created by another experiment config use:
+To evaluate LoVT, CLIP, ConVIRT, or models created by another experiment config use:

     python src/analysis/evaluation_job.py evaluate_downstream <model name>